-This map shows Impaired Areas within Wellhead Protection, Freshwater Recharge, and Marine Water Recharge Areas.
-The groundwater in these areas may have been degraded by pollutants.
+Impaired Areas As of June 18, 2010

+The groundwater in the Impaired Areas shown on this map may have been degraded by pollutants, as noted on the Cape Cod Water Resources Classification Map I and Cape Cod Water Resources Classification Map II in the "Regional Regulation" section of this plan.
 Where these areas overlap with the primary water resource areas (Wellhead Protection, Freshwater Recharge, and Marine Water Recharge Areas), improvement is a major goal requiring comprehensive planning and management for wastewater and water supply infrastructure.